-3. CONFLICTS OF INTEREST BETWEEN THE COMPANY AND THE SENIOR OFFICERS AND OTHER PERSONS SUBJECT TO CONFLICT OF INTEREST RULES
+2. CONFLICTS OF INTEREST BETWEEN THE COMPANY AND THE SENIOR OFFICERS AND OTHER PERSONS SUBJECT TO CONFLICT OF INTEREST RULES

-The Procedure also governs conflicts of interest with respect to senior officers, and subjects them to the same rules of reporting, abstention, and transparency applicable to directors.
+The Procedure for Conflicts of Interest and Related-Party Transactions with Senior Officers subjects these kinds of conflicts to the same rules of communication, abstention, and transparency.

-4. CONFLICTS OF INTEREST BETWEEN THE COMPANY AND SIGNIFICANT SHAREHOLDERS
+CONFLICTS OF INTEREST BETWEEN THE COMPANY AND SIGNIFICANT SHAREHOLDERS